Notice of Pre-AIA or AIA Status

 Newcomer discloses:

-a communication unit,
+a communication circuit,

-receive additional information corresponding to the corresponding title from the server (see paragraph [0045] and [0052]).
+receive the additional information to the corresponding title from the server (see paragraph [0045] and [0052]).
 Newcomer teaches providing additional information associated with the title of the document based on the identified match, and

 Yu discloses:

-output the additional information through the display, wherein the additional information comprises at least one of recommendation information based on the corresponding title or information obtained through a search based on the corresponding title (See paragraph [0063]).
+wherein the additional information comprises at least one of recommendation information based on the corresponding title or information obtained through a search based on the corresponding title (See paragraph [0063]).
 Yu teaches outputting additional information to the user through the display of a recommendation of content that may be of interest to the user.

 Claim 19: